Anders Noshe

-Anders Abdull-Gaffar Haidar Noshe (born 9 January 2006) is a Danish professional footballer who plays as a right winger for Danish Superliga club AaB.
+Anders Abdull-Gaffar Haidar Noshe (born 9 January 2006) is a Danish professional footballer who plays as a right winger for Danish 1st Division club AaB.

 Career

 AaB

 Raised in Gug, a district in the south of Aalborg, Noshe began his career at Gug Boldklub, before joining Aalborg Chang and later AaB.

 Already in November 2021, 15-year old Noshe began training with AaB's Danish Superliga team.
 In February 2022, Noshe was called up for his first ever professional game.
 On 20 March 2022, Noshe became the youngest (16 years & 70 days) debutant ever in the Danish Superliga for AaB, when he came on from the bench in the 87th minute against Brøndby IF.
 On 22 June 2022 AaB confirmed, that Noshe had signed a contract extension until the end of 2024.

+In August 2023, Noshe again signed a new contract, this time until June 2026.
+Noshe didn't play many games in the 2023-24 season as he struggled with a lot of injuries.
+Around the end of October 2024, just as Noshe had started to play a bit more for the club's U-19 team, he suffered a serious torn ACL injury.